Top 10 Golf Courses on the Costa del Sol (Where to Golf in Spain)

 If you’re wondering where to play golf in Spain, the Costa del Sol is often called the Costa del Golf for good reason.
 This region boasts over 70 golf courses and some of Europe’s most prestigious clubs.

 So, I went to Google Maps and read all the negative and positive reviews.
-I also checked the locations and status of each club before curating this list of the top ten rated golf courses on the Costa del Sol.
+I also checked each club’s location and current status.

 Thanks to the Mediterranean climate, golfers can play year-round, from championship venues to scenic resort courses.
 Below, I have selected ten of the most highly regarded golf courses on the Costa del Sol for their ratings, amenities, location and exclusivity.